j2ba/ai-scratch/README.md

-Certainly!
-Here's a sample README for your C# project based on Microsoft.SemanticKernel for quickly prototyping prompts, agents, copilots, and plugins.

----

 # AI Prompt Prototyping Tool

 This C# project serves as a scratchpad for quickly prototyping and experimenting with AI-driven prompts, agents, copilots, and plugins using the Microsoft.SemanticKernel framework.
 It includes a simplified framework for executing and testing different conversational intents and responses.